For Mentors | Staff Mentorship Program

 - Mentors meet with their matched mentees in person for one hour once or twice a month for the duration of the program.
 (January – September)

 - At the outset, mentors will establish goals with their mentees to guide their time together.

 - Mentors must be willing to share their experiences candidly and to offer advice to junior colleagues in the Stanford School of Medicine.

 Application & Selection Process

-Once the pool of mentors and mentees have been identified, the Mentoring Committee will host an informal mixer, which will serve as a casual way for potential mentors and mentees to meet.
-Each potential mentee will schedule an informational interview with his or her prospective mentor.
+Once the pool of mentors and mentees have been identified, the Mentoring Committee will host a mixer, which will serve as a casual way for potential mentors and mentees to meet.
+Potential mentees may schedule an informational interview with his or her prospective mentor.
 You will have a chance to provide input on the mentees you meet, and the committee will conduct the “match” process.
 The mentorship committee will conduct the “match” process and send out the final match in the month of November.

 For more information about being a mentor, contact a member of the mentorship committee at email@example.com.